phoddie/compileDataView/readme.md

 The `xs` property controls whether CompileDataView generates code targeting the XS JavaScript engine.
 The default value is `true`.
 The only difference in generated code is for string (character array) properties, where CompileDataView uses `String.fromArrayBuffer` and `ArrayBuffer.fromString` in place of `TextDecoder` and `TextEncoder` of the web platform.

 At this time there is no option to generate code for strings that works for both XS and the web platform, though it is possible.

+#### `byteLength`
+The `byteLength` setting controls whether CompileDataView includes a static `byteLength` property in the generated class with the number of bytes used by the native data structure.
+Defaults to `false`.

 ### Property types
 CompileDataView supports all the types of values provided by `DataView` and adds support for smaller integers using bitfields, arrays of numbers, booleans, characters, and strings.